cathysarisky/portal-dark/README.md

 ## Howdy!
 Welcome to Portal, with DARK MODE (only)

 This is a fork of the regular Portal, the directions for which are below.

+CAUTION:  Since I forked, Ghost moved Portal into the monorepo.
+This repo is not getting updates from commits on the new monorepo as a result.

 I've gone through and changed all the color variables, setting --white to #000 and --black to #fff, and all the greys in between.
 I also had to tackle a couple spots where other methods were used to set colors.
 Everything looks good for my site, but you should check all the relevant pages.
 I didn't have a Stripe account connected to my test site, so I didn't have access to test quite all the options.